 - Use organic NON-GMO Heirloom seeds which have not been altered or genetically modified.

-Decide what type of space you have available and how would you be able to grow plants.
-If you live in an apartment or condo you may have a window seal or a balcony you could use.
+- Decide what type of space you have available.
+If you live in an apartment or condominium, you may have to use a window seal or a balcony.
 You would be surprised with just a little bit of space what you could produce.

 - Select containers that fit your space.
 You can use recycled plastic containers you own for your window seal or larger shallow containers for your balcony.

 - Select the herbs and plants you would like to grow.
 Sometimes you could use cuttings from things you already have in your fridge.
 For example, you can sprout green onion and celery.
 Cut off the green stalks just above the white area and save them for cooking.
 Place the stalks in a jar of water for a few days and allow them to root, then plant.